upsidedownlabs/upsidedownlabs.github.io/software/bioamp/heart-bioamp-arduino-firmware/index.rst

 2. **Chords Website**

-   - We will use Chords Website to visualize the Eye Signals!
+   - We will use Chords Website to visualize the Heart Signals!
    - Open this website: `Chords Web <https://chords.upsidedownlabs.tech>`_